ddd-Makbema/pyEngine2D-ddd/docs/docs/Tutorial/LoadingAndInstantiating.md

 <br />

 Get this image or another online and download it as a png or jpg. <br />
-Once done place the image in the data folder of src next to null.png. <br />
+Once done place the image in the data folder of pyEngine2D next to null.png. <br />

 ## Instantiating the game object.
 Then in the variables.py file, add a line: